patchinc/heartypatch/docs/index.md

 [![HeartyPatch App for Android](images/google-play-badge.png)](https://play.google.com/store/apps/details?id=com.protocentral.heartypatch)

 *Note: The android app for HeartyPatch is still in BETA and there might be some instability as a result.*
+*Note: HeartyPatch can also be used with any Android app that supports the heart-rate profile.*

 # Modes of operation